-Our IT Commercial segment revenues are typically driven by purchase orders that are received on a monthly basis.
-Approximately 20% of these purchase orders are recurring contracts that range from one to five years for warranty and maintenance support.
+Our Storage and Computing segment revenues are typically driven by purchase orders that are received on a monthly basis.
+Approximately 21% of the revenues from these purchase orders are recurring contracts that range from one to five years for warranty and maintenance support.
 For these contracts the customer is invoiced one time and pays Sysorex upfront for the full term of the warranty and maintenance contract.
 Revenue from these contracts is determinable ratably over the contract period with the unearned revenue recorded as deferred revenue and amortized over the contract period.
 We have a 30-year history and a high repeat customer rate of approximately 50-60% annually.
-Our revenues are diversified over hundreds of customers and no one customer exceeds 15% of revenues.
+Our revenues are diversified over hundreds of customers and typically no one customer exceeds 15% of revenues however from time to time a large order from a customer could put it temporarily above 15%.
+We have one customer that was approximately 25% for the year ending December 31, 2015 but we don't anticipate that this customer will continue to maintain that percentage as our revenues expand across other customers in 2016.
 Management believes this diversification provides stability to our revenue streams.

-Our eSolutions software-as-a-service (SaaS) contracts are typically performed for periods of one or more years and we have a high customer retention rate.
-Sysorex offers eSolutions including eTearsheets, invoicing, CRM, and other products and services to approximately 700 newspapers in the Cloud.
+Our Software-as-a-Service (SaaS) contracts are typically performed for periods of one or more years and we have a high customer retention rate.
+Sysorex SaaS product include: eTearsheets, invoicing, CRM, and other products and services to approximately 675 newspapers in the Cloud.
 Cloud or SaaS based analytics is a growing market that Sysorex intends to pursue beyond the media vertical that we are in today.

-Our location-based technology sales are expected to grow in 2015; however sales cycles proved to be longer than we expected in 2014 and this trend could continue in 2015.
-The long sales cycles result from customer related issues such as budget and procurement processes but also because customers found additional use-cases for the products and requested further evaluations.
+Our Mobile, IoT and Big Data sales are expected to grow significantly in 2016; however sales cycles proved to be longer than we expected in 2015.
+The long sales cycles result from customer related issues such as budget and procurement processes but also because of the early stages of indoor-locationing technology and the learning curve required for customers to implement such solutions.
+This is improving with the increased presence and awareness of beacon and wi-fi locationing technologies in the market.